lwchen6309/unsupervised-image-segmentation-by-WNet-with-NormalizedCut/README.md

     (1) A 5 modules WNet tested in this work.
     (2) The image from VOC2012 is resize to 128 * 128 pixels for limitation of memories.
     (3) The Wnet is first train with dropout rate 0.65 for 50000 iterations.
-    (4) Then retrain with 0.3 for another 50000 iterations to slightly remove the pepper noise of segmentation.
+    (4) Then retrain with 0.3 for another 50000 iterations to improve segmentation.
     (5) Learning rate is reduced by half every 10000 iterations.

 ## (1) WNet naive (without soft normalized cut)